-U.S. Intercepts 'Suspicious Packages' Addressed To Clinton And Obama
+'Suspicious Packages' Mailed To Clinton, Obama And CNN

 The Secret Service said Wednesday that it has intercepted two suspicious packages that were addressed to former Secretary of State Hillary Clinton in Westchester County, N.Y., and former President Barack Obama in Washington, D.C.